alexcheng1982/docker-magento2/README.md

 ## Installation

 After starting the container, you'll see the setup page of Magento 2.
 You can use the script `install-magento` to quickly install Magento 2.
 The installation script uses the variables in the `env` file.
+Use `docker ps` to find the container name;

 ### Magento 2